nguyenquyhy/DiscordBridge/README.md

 ## Features

-- Player's chat messages in Minecraft are sent a specified Discord channel, and chat messages in that Discord channel are also sent to online players in Minecraft.
+- Player's chat messages in Minecraft are sent to specified Discord channels, and chat messages in specific Discord channels are also sent to online players in Minecraft.
-- Each player can log in to their own Discord account, so that chat messages show under their names.
+- Admins and mods can log in to their own Discord account, so that chat messages show under their names in Discord.
-- Server owners can setup a default account as a bot for all unauthenticated players and server announcements.
 - Emoji is converted between Minecraft and Discord format.
 Details are showed in [EMOJI.md](EMOJI.md).
+- Clickable URL.
+- **New in 2.0.0** Multiple channels with custom configuration for each channel.
+E.g.:
+  - 1 public channel to send & receive messages between Discord and Minecraft
+  - 1 monitoring channel to record only server start/stop and player join/leave events
+  - 1 staff-only channel that send message one-way from Discord to Minecraft with a special announcement template

 ## Getting Started for server owners and players

 [GETTING STARTED.md](GETTING STARTED.md)

+## Migrating from version 1.x.x
+- `/discord default` command and default account are no longer available.
+You must setup an account now.
+- Your current configuration will be migrated automatically from `config.conf` into `config.json`.

-## Build
+## Build your own .jar

-Build **Sponge-Discord**

 1. Clone this repository
 1. Run `gradlew`